XanderGriff/webscraping-with-nightmare/README.md

 ## Installation Instructions

+1. Ensure you have the latest version of NPM (v6.2.0) and Node.js (v10.6.0) installed
-1. Clone files from Github repo
+2. Clone files from Github repo
-2.
+3. Navigate to the downloaded directory in your terminal
+4. (Optional) Delete the included output.csv file if you want to see the script to generate a new file
+4. Run the following commands:
+     - ```npm install```
+     - ```node --experimental-modules main.mjs```
+5. Navigate to the generated output.csv and open to confirm results

 ## Working Notes